QubitProducts/smartserve-loader/README.md

 ## Usage

-Paste `snippet.js` into your tag manager or a script tag replacing the url in the final parenthesis the url for the script you wish to load:
+Paste `snippet.js` into your tag manager or a script tag replacing the url in the final parenthesis with the url for the script you wish to load:

 For example:
 ```js